asif-shahriar11/Query-soln/README.md

 HAVING COUNT(DISTINCT E2.EMPLOYEE_ID) >= 3;
 ```

-i. i.
+i.
 For each employee, find his rank, i.e., position with respect to salary.
 The highest salaried employee should get rank 1
 and lowest salaried employee should get the last rank.
 Employees with same salary should get same rank value.
 Print employee last names and his/he rank.